 From a neighbourhood perspective, the quest for the future of one’s community will not be won by creating and advancing NIMBYism versus YIMBYism battlefields that do little more than polarize people and prohibit alternative ways to engage one another about what to do and why and how.

-One heretical proposition I have posed in the past is this: Commuity engagement is the means by which instituions (“us”) preserve their authority and their decisions about the future of “them.”
+One heretical proposition I have posed in the past is this: Community engagement is the means by which institutions (“us”) preserve their authority and their decisions about the future of “them.”
 If you invest time in proving this heresy to be true, you might uncover better reasons to undertake authentic community engagement in order to increase the capacity of the populace to grapple with issues and problems and work to co-create solutions.
-While the solutions will not mean unaminous affirmations, perhaps taking leadership from neighbourhood residents and stakeholders has more merit than we care to consider.
-Perhaps those in power and those who have influence on systems and policies and programs should trust communities more instead of not trusting them.
+While the solutions will not mean unanimous affirmations, perhaps taking leadership from neighbourhood residents and stakeholders has more merit than we care to consider.
+Perhaps those in power and those who have influence on systems and policies and programs should trust communities more instead of prolonging the mythology of “we know better than they do.”

 The biggest barrier to transformational change is that those with power don’t want to give it up or share it with others.